 It is important to us to value each child’s personality and to support them in their individual needs and stages of development.

 Our day care center is located in green surroundings (Domäne Dahlem, Schwarze Grund and Grunewald are close by) and has a very large and diverse garden space.

 Our facility is easily accessible with public transport: The X83 bus stops at the day care center, and the bus lines 115 and X10 as well as the underground stop Dahlem Dorf are within walking distance.

 Our day care center at a glance

 Like all day care centers in Berlin, we work on the basis of the Berlin Education Program (Berliner Bildungsprogramm).
-Our pedagogical focus lies on public health education.
+Our pedagogical focus lies on health education.
 According to the Ottawa Charter for Health promotion, our understanding of health includes physical, mental, and social well-being: “A child who feels comfortable in their own body and who feels accepted, respected and valued in their family and within the environment of the day care center will feel curious and explorative about the diverse challenges and stimulations of their environment .”

 This salutogenetic understanding of health is the basis of our pedagogical concept:

 - We prepare breakfast and afternoon snacks together with the children.
 Apart from that, we pay attention to a well-balanced, healthy diet.
 The children always have access to drinks and a fruit and vegetable plate.